Hospitalization at Home

 - On-call service—24 hours a day, seven days a week—to respond to any urgent or immediate needs

 - Care coordination to work with you and your family to develop a follow-up plan as needed

 Read this brochure to learn more about our services and find answers to frequently asked questions.

-We are expanding our Mount Sinai at Home service area as medical personnel become available.
-Please contact us to see if Hospitalization at Home is provided where you live, and whether your insurer includes these services as a covered benefit.
+The Mount Sinai at Home service area is expanding as medical personnel become available.
+Please contact this program to see if Hospitalization at Home is provided where you live, and whether your insurer includes these services as a covered benefit.